 Are your plants dying from lack of water?
-Is watering plants too much work?
-Know which systems will work best for you based on your time and money.
+Is it too much work to water your plants?
+Learn which of these ways to water plants will work best for you.

-If you usually have drought conditions in summer like I do, picking the right watering system that meets your needs is a challenge.
+If you usually have drought conditions in summer like we do here on the west coast of Canada, picking the right watering system that meets your needs is a challenge.

 And it can be one of the most time-consuming tasks if you try and do it manually.